 A note about precedents

-The planning authority will not ignore a precedent, but will very often not feel at all bound by it as they should consider each application on its own merit.
+The planning authorities are not bound to follow a precedent, but may follow them to a greater or lesser degree, especially in the interests of consistency.
+However they should also consider each application on its own merit.
 You might think that because a certain feature has been included on other local buildings (whether or not subject to a planning application) then this will serve as a precedent.
-Although it can be useful, it is by no means an indicator that planning will be approved in your case.
+Although it can be useful and is , it is by no means an indicator that planning will be approved in your case.
 It could even count against it if the planning officer thinks there are already too many of a certain feature.

 What you see others have done may have been built before the Triangle achieved conservation status.
 This is something we see a lot of – especially regarding replacement UPVC windows installed in the 1990s that would now probably not have been granted permission.